 H-1B Visa Mainframe Programmer Jobs

-Mainframe Programmer roles qualify as H-1B specialty occupations because they require at least a bachelor's degree in computer science, information systems, or a related field.
+Mainframe Programmer roles qualify as H-1B visa specialty occupations because they require at least a bachelor's degree in computer science, information systems, or a related field.
 COBOL and z/OS expertise remain in high demand at financial institutions, insurance carriers, and government contractors that routinely sponsor H-1B petitions.

-See All Mainframe Programmer JobsOverview
+Find H-1B Visa Mainframe Programmer JobsOverview

 Showing 5 of 18+ Mainframe Programmer jobs

-See all Mainframe Programmer jobs
+See all Mainframe Programmer Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Mainframe Programmer roles.